 - Adaptational Intelligence: While his comic counterpart is brilliant, he was a far cry away from inventing mind control.

 - Black Dude Dies First: Played With.
-He is the second JSA member to die, but he is the first (and so far, only) member during the mission to guard the pieces of the Spear of Destiny to be killed off.
+He is the second JSA member to die overall, but he is the first (of two, the other being Hank) member during the mission to guard the pieces of the Spear of Destiny to be killed off.

 - Blessed with Suck: His powers only allow him to see in the darkness.
 Downplayed in combat since it makes an effective combination with Obsidian's powers.

-- Composite Character: He has the costume and gender of Charles McNider and the ethnicity of Beth Chapel, who was his African-American female successor for a short time.
-He's confirmed to be McNider in Camelot/3000.
+- Composite Character: He has the name, costume, and gender of Charles McNider and the ethnicity of Beth Chapel, who was the former's African-American female successor for a short time.

 - Couldn't Find a Pen: He writes the name of his killer on the floor with his own blood.